 At the core of Rinpoche’s teachings is the practice of Dharma in action, where it is not enough to just sit and receive teachings and meditate.
 From the knowledge we gain, we should practise what we preach, starting from being more kind and concerned about others.
 In his Dharma talk after Datuk May’s speech, Rinpoche reminded us that when we leave the gompa, we must be better people as a demonstration of our spirituality.

 In fact, the night may have begun with a beautiful marquee, great food and a wonderful modern gallery but the most traditional part of the evening began soon after Datuk May’s speech, when Rinpoche entered the gompa.
-After performing three prostrations to His Holiness the 14th Dalai Lama’s throne, Rinpoche took his seat on the central throne.
+After performing three prostrations, Rinpoche took his seat on the central throne.
 It was then that, on behalf of the Kechara organisation, Datuk May made offerings of body, speech and mind to Rinpoche, signifying our request for him to turn the wheel of Dharma.

 Rinpoche also accepted a full set of keys to the gompa, and signed the commemorative plaque before giving a short discourse.
 Speaking on the universality of religion, Rinpoche said it does not matter what faith or sect we belong to.
 If we claim to be a religious person, then we must apply what our respective faith teaches and become more kind, forgiving and compassionate, creating harmony, happiness and acceptance wherever we go.